What is an Intervention?

 We know that chemical dependency is not caused by a lack of willpower, or weakness of character, or some flaw in a person’s moral structure.
 Nor is it the result of external influences – an unhappy marriage, problems at work, or peer pressure.
 This means that if someone you care about is chemically dependent, it is not your fault.

 The chemically addicted person does not have to “hit bottom.”
 In no other disease is “hitting bottom” necessary for the person to receive the help they need and deserve.
 By gathering those who love and care about the chemically dependent person, an intervention can lovingly and honestly assist him or her in getting help.

-“Lois helped us intervene on my father on Father’s Day 1990.
-My father’s life was dramatically changed as well as the family.
-I got my father back!”
+“Lois helped us intervene on my father on Father's Day 1990.
+My father's life was dramatically changed as well as my family.
+I got my father back.”